DariuszOkonski/invoices-app/README.md

 - Bootstrap

 ## Installing
-- Node is needed to be installed on local machine
+- Node is needed to be installed on a local machine
 - Download repository
 - Open terminal in repository main folder
 - Type: npm install